qcri/deepemotion/README.md

 # Efficient Arabic emotion recognition using deep neural networks

-This code and date here reflect the work described in the ICASSP'2019 paper on speech emotion recognition.
+This code and data here reflect the work described in the ICASSP'2019 paper on speech emotion recognition.

 ## Citation

-This data and the reported results are described in [this](http://aclweb.org/anthology/P18-2004) paper:

 ```bib
 @InProceedings{,